 Thus using reflection in treating a Hispanic client may be appropriate, while using the same microskill in treating an Asian American may be culturally insensitive.
 Make sense?

-On this track, we have discussed three common counseling microskills.
+In this section, we have discussed three common counseling microskills.
 These three common counseling microskills were attending behaviors, clarification, and reflection.
 We also discussed the ethical concerns raised by using these microskills in an unmodified manner with clients of a different culture.

-On the next track we will discuss transference and countertransference as they relate to cross-cultural counseling.
+In the next section, we will discuss transference and countertransference as they relate to cross-cultural counseling.
 Regarding transference, we will discuss the traditional analytical framework of the primary caretaker as used in traditional counseling experiences, and compare it to the more appropriate cultural framework that may be necessary in cross-cultural counseling experiences.
-Regarding countertransference, we will discuss the importance of the therapist’s ability to recognize countertransference as well as the importance of admitting one’s own racist attitudes and ethnic stereotypes.
+Regarding countertransference, we will discuss the importance of the therapist’s ability to recognize countertransference as well as the importance of admitting one’s own racist attitudes and ethnic stereotypes

 Ethics CEU QUESTION 5

 CEU Continuing Education for